Charting Your Mental Health

 Drugs: Low dose or none

-Daily Functioning: Struggling with desire to complete basic tasks, but still getting some things done such as work and household chores
+Daily Functioning: Struggling with the desire to complete basic tasks, but still getting some things done, such as work and household chores

-Honesty: wavering depending on person and how the day is going
+Honesty: wavering depending on the person asking and how the day is going

 Other: Watch television to avoid thoughts; read a book if able to focus; space out a lot; possible delay in responding to text messages; willing to get together with friends & communicate some, but varies moment to moment.
 Not angry at God or questioning Him/life.

-Depression: Moderate; mild tightness in chest; some low anxiety
+Depression: Moderate; mild tightness in the chest; some low anxiety

 Suicidal Ideation / Darkness: Thinking about suicide as a possibility (50/50), spiritual attacks increase; More serious consideration of death (when/how)